shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 category: long-form
 ---

+Hello and welcome to manzaregettingmarried.com!

+This should give you the info you need for Manpreet and I's big day.
+If you got any questions, holla.

 ###Dates
 It would be great if you are in Toronto by Wednesday afternoon (May 6th 2015), so we can party our asses off on Wednesday, Thursday and Friday.
 You